arun-gupta/arun-gupta.github.io/add-iam-role-to-eks/index.md

 # Add IAM role to Amazon EKS Cluster

-These instructions explain how to access Amazon EKS cluster from a _destination_ machine for somebody who does not have AWS account.
+These instructions explain how to access Amazon EKS cluster from a _destination_ machine by somebody who does not have an AWS account.
 The cluster is created on a _source_ machine.

 ## Create AWS Destination User (using _source_ credentials)